 These questions are explained often to our clients whenever we are doing a promotional item or any kind of print media.
-It’s important to know the difference in order to be sure your imprint or printed piece is as clear and clean as it can be.
+It’s important to know what vector art is to be sure your imprint or printed piece is as clear and clean as it can be.

 There are two types of art files – raster images and vector images.
 An example of a rasterized image is a photograph just like the ones you take with your camera or phone.
 Photographs are made up of thousands of little colored dots.
 The more dots you have, the cleaner and crisper the photo will be.
 But if you make that artwork larger than the original, or if there are not a lot of dots per inch, the quality will be poor.
 You’ll see the dots themselves rather than the picture and the image will be “pixelated”.